BHP slashes FY'19 copper output forecast on lower volumes at Olympic Dam, Spence

 * Alkane Resources Ltd. took up an approximately 8.8% stake in Calidus Resources Ltd. on an undiluted basis, through a A$3.7 million share subscription.
 Keras Resources PLC's Calidus stake will be reduced from 35% to 32.3%.

 * Thundelarra Ltd. signed a binding deal to acquire the Abbotts gold exploration project in Western Australia from Doray Minerals Ltd. for 11 million shares.

 * Coeur Mining Inc. agreed to acquire projects from Alio Gold Inc. to feed operations at Coeur's Rochester silver-gold mine in Nevada for US$19 million of shares.

 * U.S. hedge fund Livermore Partners joined activist shareholder Paulson & Co.
-Inc. in calling for a board overhaul and strategic review at Detour Gold Corp., Reuters reported.
+Inc. in calling for a board overhaul and strategic review at Detour Gold Corp.

-* Alcoa Corp. is forecast to post its weakest quarterly earnings since 2016, as the largest aluminum producer in the U.S. takes the hit of the Trump administration's tariffs, Bloomberg News wrote.
+* Alcoa Corp. is forecast to post its weakest quarterly earnings since 2016, as the largest aluminum producer in the U.S. feels the impact of the Trump administration's tariffs, Bloomberg News wrote.
 The levies raised the costs of shipping raw material into the U.S. from the company's smelters in Canada, the report said.

 * U.S. Steel Corp. workers may get a 14% wage increase over four years under a new labor deal, Reuters reported, citing unnamed sources.
 The company recently announced that it struck a tentative four-year agreement with the United Steelworkers, covering approximately 14,000 union-represented workers.